Multifamily resident retention

 • Cost: $50 – $150

-5. Holiday Party or Themed Socials
+5. Holiday Parties or Themed Socials

 • Cost: $150 – $400

-• Tip: Host a simple holiday party or themed event like “Taco Tuesday.”
+• Host a simple holiday party or themed event like “Taco Tuesday.”
 Keep it budget-friendly with small decorations and snacks.

 Budget-Friendly Engagement Ideas

-If your budget is tight, low-cost event options like a coffee meet up or DIY craft sessions can also help build community without breaking the bank.
+If your budget is tight, low-cost event options like a coffee meet-up or DIY craft sessions can also help build community without breaking the bank.
 You can even start a resident of the month program to foster goodwill and recognition.

 Handling Complaints During Events